akshaysmin/Dad-Jokes-YT/README.md

 # Dad-Jokes-YT
 Takes best dad jokes of the day from reddit, upload it to youtube.

-This project is in progress
+This project is now functional.
+Use main.py.

 ## Setup
 It is recommended to setup this project inside a virtual environment.